British Nationals (Overseas) Hong Kong residents

 General Practitioner Services

 Northern Ireland has five health and social care trusts across its regions.
-These trusts are responsible for running Northern Ireland’s major healthcare facilities which include accident and emergency services.
-Details of the health and social care trusts can be found at this link:
+These trusts are responsible for running Northern Ireland’s major healthcare facilities, including accident and emergency services.

-This section contains information and advice on renting or buying your own house.
-It also contains information on rates.
+This section has information and advice on renting or buying your own house.
+It also has information on rates.

 - Renting a home privately

 - Buying a home - things to consider

 Children between the ages of four and 16 must be in full-time education in Northern Ireland.

 This section has information and advice about finding pre-school places, primary school and post primary school places and for those who want to enter further or higher education.

 - Further Education (FE) Colleges